cloudfoundry/bosh-azure-cpi-release/docs/advanced/load-balancer-backend-configuration/README.md

 ```

 Valid values for `default_backend_pool_type` are `nic` and `ip`.
 When the property is omitted, it defaults to `nic`.

+### IP address selection

+For IP-based backend pools, the CPI uses only the VM's primary NIC:

+* Each selected IPv4 pool receives all non-empty private IPv4 addresses on that NIC, including secondary IPv4 configurations.
+For example, if the primary NIC has `10.0.0.5` and `10.0.0.6`, both addresses are registered in `router-pool`.
+* Each selected IPv6 pool receives the NIC's non-empty private IPv6 address.
+Azure supports at most one private IPv6 address per NIC.
+* Addresses on secondary NICs are not registered, and nil or empty addresses are skipped.
+If the primary NIC has no matching address for a pool's IP version, the CPI adds no addresses to that pool.

+Azure no longer restricts load-balancer membership to the primary IPv4 configuration.
+See [Secondary IP configurations](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/virtual-network-network-interface-addresses#secondary) and [IPv6 addressing limits](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/virtual-network-network-interface-addresses#ipv6).

 ## Assign a VM to multiple backend pools